 - a.
 Copy lines between # template loop begin ## and # template loop end ##. - b.
 Paste the loop under the last done.
-Repeat until you have a copy of the loop for each control reaction. - c.
-In the first loop, replace sample1_R1.fastq and sample1_R2.fastq with the R1 & R2 fastq file names for one control reaction.
-Repeat for each loop/ reaction.
-Save the changes to your .sh file. - In Terminal, set the directory to your folder: Type cd and press space.
+Paste one copy per control reaction. - c.
+In the first loop replace sample1_R1.fastq and sample1_R2.fastq with R1 & R2 fastq file names for one control reaction.
+Repeat for each loop.
+Press save. - 5.
+In Terminal, set the directory to your folder: Type cd and press space.
 Drag the folder from your files into Terminal to copy the location.
 Press return. - Run your script in Terminal: Type sh and press space.
 Drag your .sh file from your files into Terminal to copy the file location.
 Press return.
 Terminal generates barcode read counts from R1 & R2 reads, one loop/reaction at a time. - Open the K-MetStat Panel .xlsx file in Excel.
 Fill in reaction names and set the on-target PTM in Column B. The first reaction is set to IgG (negative control); for other reactions, select a target (i.e. H3K27me3) from the drop-down menu. - Copy R1 barcode read counts from the first loop in Terminal.
 In Excel, paste into the yellow cells for that reaction in Column C. Copy & paste the R2 read counts from the same loop to yellow cells in Column D. Repeat for each loop/reaction. - 9.
 The Excel file automatically analyzes spike-in data for each reaction by: - a.
 Calculating total read counts for each DNA barcode (R1 + R2) in Column E. - b.
 Calculating total barcode read counts for each PTM (A + B) in Column F. - c.
 Expressing total read counts for each PTM as a percentage of on-target PTM read counts (Columns G & J), providing a readout of on- vs. off-target PTM recovery and antibody specificity.

-- 10. Column J auto-populates the Output Table (Figure 14).
+- Column J auto-populates the Output Table (Figure 14).
 Reactions are separated by row and PTM data are sorted into columns.
 A color gradient is used to visualize the recovery of each PTM normalized to on-target PTM, from blue (100%) to orange (less than 20%). - 11.
 For each reaction, calculate the percent of unique sequencing reads that have been assigned to spike-ins.
 In Excel, type the total number of unique reads in the yellow cell Uniq align reads (in Column B).
 The % total barcode reads is calculated in the cell immediately below and is added to the Output Table.